 For most people, island destinations are for dream vacations, not higher education.
 But if you love the island mystique and lifestyle, why not roll higher education and vacation destination into one by studying at one of these island colleges on Canadian or U.S. soil?
 The islands pictured here have something for every taste — from Pacific tropical sandy beaches to Canadian rain forests to the U.S. Gulf Coast.

 To make our list of island colleges, an institution had to have a clear island identity (with all inhabitants fully aware they live on an island) and an island aesthetic (water and marine animals close at hand).
 Thus we did not include, for example, colleges found in the island boroughs of New York City (sorry, Big Apple).

-Note: All tuition prices are annual and expressed in U.S. dollars based on the exchange rate at time of publication (1 USD = 1.34 CDN).
+Note: All tuition prices are annual and expressed in U.S. dollars based on the exchange rate at the time of publication (1 USD = 1.34 CDN).
 Some schools include certain fees in their tuition totals.
 All figures were given by the school website unless otherwise noted.
 These figures do not take financial aid into consideration.
-Students will need to look into visa issues depending on their citizenship and will want to consider which of these extremely varied island settings fits best with their educational and lifestyle goals.
+Students will need to look into visa issues depending on their citizenship.
+They will want to consider which of these extremely varied island settings best fits their educational and lifestyle goals.